SkyKim1016/Stradigi.AI-TypeScript-CRUD-TEST/README.md

 # Explain

-#   [*] For switchable MongoDB and PostgresSQL, It seperated route API by two route.
+#   [*] For switchable MongoDB and PostgresSQL, It seperated route API by two route files.
 There are two route API files.